Aishwaryape/Aishwaryape/README.md

 ### Hi there 👋

 <!--
-**Aishwaryape/Aishwaryape** is a ✨ _special_ ✨ repository becauseI am Aishwarya Pendkar.
+I am Aishwarya Pendkar.
 My main interest lies in Machine Learning and Computer vision.
 I also have basic knowledge of Deep learning and Machine Learning.
 I am always curious to learn something new.its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: